-Home » Course » Entree » MUSHROOM BOURGUIGNON (VEGAN)
+Home » Course » Entree » Mushroom Bourguignon

-Mushroom Bourguignon is the ultimate savory mushroom stew made in one pot and served over pasta, mashed potatoes, cauliflower mash or farro!
+Mushroom Bourguignon is a classic savory mushroom stew made in one pot and served over pasta, mashed potatoes, cauliflower mash, or farro!
 It’s a mushroom lover’s delight!

 top down view of handmade bowl with a serving of mushroom bourguignon and farro with items surrounding.

-If you love mushrooms and cooking with red wine, this amazing vegan mushroom bourguignon is for you!
+If you love mushrooms and cooking with red wine, this savory mushroom stew is a must try!
+For those who prefer to skip the wine, there is an option for you too!

 top down view of the ingredients used to make easy mushroom bourguignon.